Last updated on : 15 Jul, 2024

 Generally, eye pain on the surface can be resolved by just putting in eye drops.
 While the pain within the eye can be severe and may lead to loss of vision if left untreated.
 Therefore you should immediately contact an ophthalmologist if your eye pain is accompanied by the following:

-The common causes are as follows:
+The common eye pain causes are:

 Any foreign object intruding into your eyes, including eyelashes, a piece of dirt, or makeup, can cause irritation, redness, watery eyes, and pain.